floodfx/liveviewjs/apps/liveviewjs.com/docs/01-overview/introduction.md

 ## What is a LiveView?

+The LiveView pattern, [as popularized in Elixir’s Phoenix framework](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html), shifts your UI’s state management, event handling to the server, calculating minimal diffs to drive updates in your HTML over WebSockets.

+There are many benefits to this approach, including:
+ * extremely fast, SEO-friendly page loads
+ * simple state management that works well at any scale (not just small apps)
+ * minimal data transfer (only send diffs)
+ * no need to build (or operate) REST or GraphQL APIs

+There are also some drawbacks, including:
+ * requires a server (e.g. pure static sites are not the best fit)
+ * requires a internet connection (e.g. offline-first apps are not the best fit - though sporadic internet connectivity is fine)

+If you are building a web-based application, the LiveView approach is a super-powerful, some say "game-changing", way to build it and LiveViewJS is the best way to do it in NodeJS and Deno.

+### More detail

-A LiveView is a server-rendered HTML page that connects to the server via a persistent web socket.
-The web socket allows the client to send user events to the server and the server to send diffs in response. **LiveViewJS** is a LiveView framework that handles the complex part of this (handling websockets, diffing changes, applying DOM updates, etc.) so that you can focus on building your application.
+As mentioned, a LiveView is a server-rendered HTML page that, when loaded, connects back to the server via a persistent web socket.
+As the user interacts with the LiveView, the client to sends user events (click, keys, etc) via the websocket back to the server and the server responds with diffs to the HTML page in return.

+### Websockets and Diffs?
+That sounds complicated!

+As a developer, you don't need to worry about connecting websockets or calculating diffs.  **LiveViewJS** handles all of the complex parts of this for you.
+You just focus on implementing your business logic and rendering your views and LiveViewJS handles the rest.

+## Example "Counter" LiveView

-Here's the typical "counter" example written as a LiveView in **LiveViewJS**:
+Here's the typical "counter" in **LiveViewJS**:

 ```ts
 import { createLiveView, html } from "liveviewjs";